 German is a Germanic language spoken in Germany, Austria, Switzerland, and Luxembourg and has more than 100 million speakers.
 Notable for its wide variety of dialects, German is a pluricentric language that has no standard version.
 It is a significant language of commerce and education in Europe.
 While it did not descend from Latin, it has been heavily influenced by it, and a considerable part of the German vocabulary is borrowed from Latin.
 It is also known as a major language of science and philosophy in its own right.

 In formal German, hello is Guten Tag, while in informal usage, a German hello is simply Hallo!
 This is because both German and English are Germanic languages, and are closely related.
+Looking for some German boy names for your baby?
+Stay tuned to our next blog.

 Japanese is the primary language of Japan, where around 120 million people speak it.
 It is a language isolate, meaning it is not related to any other language on Earth!
 However, due to historical reasons, it has a lot of influence and borrowed words from Ancient Chinese.
 This influence takes the form of a large amount of vocabulary borrowed from Chinese, as well as using Chinese characters to write Japanese.